andrewcapture/ngx_google_deployment/README.md

 # ngx_google_deployment
 * Install Proxy for Google by Nginx.
-* This project origins from g.adminhost.org(can only be accessed by typing the domain).
+* This project originated from g.adminhost.org(can only be accessed by typing the domain).

 ```javascript
 1.Forbid popular spiders like Google、Baidu;